aerojasm/aerojasm/README.md

 # 👋🏼 ¡Hola!

 Hi, my name is Andrés.
-I am a BSc in Economics, looking for a career as a Data Analyst 📊
+I am a BSc in Economics, looking for a career in Data Analytics 📊

 What other interests do I have?
 Music 🎹 Sports 🏋🏻 Writing ✍🏼